fe-data/fe-tracking/docs/usage/tracks.rst

 Track status
 ------------
-If the event supports real-time news and route updates, there is an icon in the top left corner of the route overview that indicates the status.
+If the event supports real-time news and track updates, there is an icon in the top left corner of the route overview that indicates the status.

 .. image:: ../_static/images/usage/Connection-icon.png